Effective as of: 12.02.2022

 To be considered for admission to AUA's undergraduate programs, an applicant must meet the following admissions requirements:

-- Submit a complete AUA Application for Admission to Undergraduate Study and all required supplements as outlined in the application instructions
+- Submit a complete AUA application for Admission to Undergraduate Study and all required supplements as outlined in the application instructions

 - Complete high school, or equivalent, by no later than the summer prior to the start of their undergraduate studies and submit proof of graduation

-- Satisfy the English Language Proficiency Requirement
+- Satisfy the English Language and Math Proficiency Requirements

 - Pay the non-refundable application fee